CONTACT|HELP

 • A personal statement letter of motivation to participate in the Eu2P Master

-The Education Board will examine your file and if you are selected, such decision will be conditional upon your success in your current Bachelor final examination.
+The Executive Board will examine your file and if you are selected, such decision will be conditional upon your success in your current Bachelor final examination.

 What are the additional specific criteria if I apply to second year of the Master ?